Skip to main content

 • University data management requirements: In general, any AI tool that you submit information to in the process of using it — such as asking a question for research or providing a prompt for output — might retain that information and use it to help train the tool.
 That means you should always be very careful about entering information into any AI tool because the tool will likely not guarantee the security or privacy of that data.
 NC State’s Office of Information Technology has approved a list of AI tools that can be used with green (not sensitive) and yellow (moderately sensitive) data as defined by OIT’s Data Management Framework.
 When using these approved AI tools, all data is protected and is not used to train public models.
 You must use your NC State account with these AI tools; personal accounts are not allowed to be used with university data.

-• Fact-checking: AI tools are outstanding research assistants, but they may “hallucinate” and suggest facts and sources that sound plausible but are partially or entirely inaccurate.
+• Fact-checking: AI tools can be valuable research assistants, but they may “hallucinate” and suggest facts and sources that sound plausible but are partially or entirely inaccurate.
 Humans should verify all AI-provided facts, and human review must be an integral component of all research, planning and content creation.

 • Brand compliance: Like all content created on behalf of NC State, any content created with the help of AI must comply with all relevant university policies, rules and regulations, such as RUL 01.25.01 – NC State Brand Use and Protection.
 Content created with the help of AI must also adhere to NC State’s brand guidelines governing such matters as fonts, colors, design conventions, logo usage, editorial style, and voice and tone.

-• Public records: Assume any data entered into an AI tool could be made public through a public records request.
+• Public records: Assume any data entered into an AI tool could be made public through a public records request, in accordance with state and federal law.

 Contact Us